 Fees/Permits?
 None

-Can I bring my dog?Yes, dogs are allowed off leash.
-It is a good idea to always have a leash handy, in case you come near wildlife.
-Dogs should be able to hike for long distances and over rocky terrain.
-Dog poop is not required to be packed out.
-Note that this is designated grizzly bear habitat and food storage regulations apply for backcountry users, including dog food.
+Yes!
+Dogs are allowed off leash.
+However, keep a leash handy in case you encounter wildlife.
+Your dog should be capable of hiking long distances and rocky trails.
+Dog food must also be stored properly in grizzly bear territory.
 Learn how to Get Your Dog Ready for their First Backpacking trip and make sure they have their own Doggie first aid kit.

 No camping within 200 ft of any water source or trail

-There is plenty of water along the trail, from lakes and streams.
-You will need to carry a water filter such as the Sawyer Mini or Platypus Gravity Filter.
+Yes.
+Water is abundant along the trail from creeks and alpine lakes.
+You’ll need a water filter, such as the Sawyer Mini or Platypus Gravity Filter.

 Day 1